-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of ProBit consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of ProBit consists of four parts: general info, fees, deposit methods and security.

-ProBit currently offers trading in 40+ different cryptocurrencies.
-But, according to information on the ProBit-website, 100+ other cryptocurrencies are “ready to be listed”.
-We’re not entirely sure what “ready to be listed” means, but it’s probably fair to assume that the number of supported cryptocurrencies at this trading platform will increase rapidly in the near future.
+ProBit currently offers trading in 40+ different cryptos.
+But, according to information on the ProBit-website, 100+ other cryptos are “ready to be listed”.
+We’re not entirely sure what “ready to be listed” means, but it’s probably fair to assume that the number of supported cryptos at this trading platform will increase rapidly in the near future.

-On the date of writing this review (28 June 2019), ProBit had a 24 hour trading volume of USD 30 million.
+On the date of first writing this review (28 June 2019), ProBit had a 24 hour trading volume of USD 30 million.
 This placed it on place no. 66 on the list of the exchanges in the world with the highest 24 hour trading volumes.
 There is of course some distance to cover before ProBit is among the top 10 or top 20 exchanges in the world.
-However, USD 30 million is still impressive for an exchange that has only been around for 7 months.
-On the date of last updating this review (22 July 2019), the trading volume and place on the list was roughly the same.
+However, USD 30 million is still strong for an exchange that has only been around for 7 months.
+On the date of last updating this review (13 October 2019), the trading volume and place on the list was roughly the same.

 ProBit also has something they call “trade mining service”, where you can mine any of the following trading pairs: BTC/USDT, ETH/USDT, BTC/KRW, ETH/KRW or ETH/BTC.
 Through this service, users will receive transaction fee rebates in the exchange’s native token PROB.
 The rebate will range from 50-110%.